c3d/xl/README.md

 Replace `"pi"` with the actual Internet name of your target machine.
 Then execute that little program with:

-    boss% elfe hello.elfe
+    boss% xl hello.xl

 Normally, the console output on `pi` should now look like this:

-    pi% elfe -l
+    pi% xl -l
     Hello World

-What happens behind the scene is that ELFE on `boss` sent the program given as an argument to `tell` to the machine named `pi` (which must be running an ELFE in listen mode, i.e. have `elfe -l` running).
+What happens behind the scene is that XL on `boss` sent the program given as an argument to `tell` to the machine named `pi` (which must be running an XL in listen mode, i.e. have `xl -l` running).
 Then, that program executes on the slave.
 The `tell` command is totally asynchronous, it does not wait for completion on the target.